 The air mover

 The crawl space can be kept dry by using an air mover, the air mover is a device that primarily removes water by blowing air towards the affected area at a very high speed.
-This dries up the wet crawl space quickly, removing the excess water from it by vaporization.
+Alorair Zeus Extreme axial air mover wind speed up to 3000 CFM, this dries up the wet crawl space quickly, removing the excess water from it by vaporization.
 To further prevent water accumulation in the crawl space it may be necessary to fully encapsulate the crawl space.